-EDTE 633 Educational Research and Data Evaluation

-This course, a two-credit continuation of EDTE 631 and EDTE 632, is the third of four research courses offered to Masters of Initial Teaching (MIT) candidates over the span of one year.
+EDTE 633 Education Research and Data Eval credit(s): 2 This course, a two-credit continuation of EDTE 632, is the second of two research courses offered to Masters of Initial Teaching (MIT) candidates over the span of one year.
 It is designed to provide a review of the knowledge and skills in qualitative/action research, an overview of data analysis methodologies.